 \section{Energy loss of the heavy quark in the expanding media and the quenching weights.}

-If we explicitly integrate Eq. \ref{1} over $k_t$ imposing phase space constraints, we get the ASW expression for the energy loss of the heavy quark.
+If we explicitly integrate Eq.1 over $k_t$ imposing phase space constraints, we get the ASW expression for the energy loss of the heavy quark.
 Conventionally we use the kinematic constraint $k_t\le \omega$.
 The energy loss and the gluon distribution in the media can be split into the boundary and the bulk contributions.
-The first contribution arises when the gluon is radiated from the media and absorbed in the vacuum, while the second contibution is when the gluon is both radiated and absorbed by the media.
-Although such split can be avoided for massless case using the simple approach of \cite{Arnold}, for massive quark case we are forced to take into account each of these two contributions separately.
+The first contribution arises when the gluon is radiated from the media and absorbed in the vacuum, while the second contribution is when the gluon is both radiated and absorbed by the media.
+Although such splitting can be avoided for massless case using the simple approach of \cite{Arnold}, for massive quark we are forced to take into account each of these two contributions separately.
 We can also neglect phase constraints on transverse momenta and integrate over $k_t$ till infinity.
-In this case we get BDMPSZ approach.
-In the latter case we need to regularise the obtained expressions by subtracting explicitly the vacuum contribution.
-For ASW case integrating Eq. \ref{1} over $k_t$ up to $k_t=\omega_1$ we obtain explicitly:
+In this case we get the original BDMPSZ approach.
+In the latter case we can regularise the obtained expressions by subtracting explicitly the vacuum contribution.
+For ASW case integrating Eq. \ref{one1} over $k_t$ up to $k_t=\omega_1$ we obtain explicitly:

 where for linear expansion (h=1)

 and in general case

 The function Ei is an Exponential Integral function \cite{Stegun}.
 The energy $\omega_1$ is the upper limit for the integration in $k_t$.
 In the energy loss calculations we have $\omega_1=\omega$ in ASW approach.
 On the other hand in the BDMPSZ approach, as we mentioned above, we just need to take the $\omega_1=\infty$ limit , and then subtract the vacuum contribution for regularization.